Hey Kids (Start Here)

 Cognizance kills confidence

-“Sing it,” he breaks off, pulling Newt forward, shaking him once.
+“Sing it!”
+He pulls Newt forward, shaking him.
 “You have to sing.
 This is all I’ve got.
 You have to do it.
-I have literally nothing else, Newt, you must do this, dude.”
+I have literally nothing else, Newt; you must do this, dude.”

 He’s just sitting there, staring at Hermann, looking totally traumatized by this entire experience, clutching Hermann’s cane.